libp2p/specs/6-interfaces.md

 ## 6.1 libp2p

-libp2p, the top module that interfaces all the other modules that make a libp2p instance, must offer an interface for dialing to a peer and plugging in all of the modules (e.g. which transports) we want to support.
-We present libp2p interface and UX on setion 6.6, after presenting every other module interface.
+`libp2p`, the top module that interfaces all the other modules that make a `libp2p` instance, must offer an interface for dialing to a peer and plugging in all of the modules (e.g. which transports) we want to support.
+We present `libp2p` interface and UX on [section 6.6](#66-libp2p-interface-and-ux), after presenting every other module interface.

 ## 6.2 Peer Routing

 ![](https://raw.githubusercontent.com/diasdavid/abstract-peer-routing/master/img/badge.png)

-A Peer Routing service offers a way for libp2p Node to find the PeerInfo of another Node, so that it can dial to that node.
-In it is most pure form, a Peer Routing module should have a interface that given a 'key', a set of PeerInfos are returned.
+A Peer Routing service offers a way for a `libp2p` Node to find the PeerInfo of another Node, so that it can dial to that node.
+In its most pure form, a Peer Routing module should have an interface that given a 'key', a set of PeerInfos are returned.
-See https://github.com/diasdavid/abstract-peer-routing for the interface and tests.
+See https://github.com/diasdavid/interface-peer-routing for the interface and tests.

 ## 6.3 Swarm